callstack/haul/docs/Configuration.md

 ```

 This config will allow you to run `bundle`, `ram-bundle` and `multi-bundle` (__experimental__) with `--platform custom`.

+Remember that, if the `--bundle-output` is provided, the `templates.filename.custom` won't be used, instead the filename will be inferred from the `--bundle-output` argument.

 Please note that by providing `platforms` array, no defaults will be added, meaning `ios` and `android` are no loger supported.
 To add support for `ios` and `android` alongside `custom` use `['custom', 'ios', 'android']`: